We get it - digital advertising is rife with acronyms, and most of them just sound like gibberish!

 Viewable Click-Thru Rate (vCTR)The rate of how frequently someone who views your ad then clicks on it.
 Calculated by dividing total clicks by total viewable impressions, then converted to a percentage rate.

-The industry benchmark range is 0.08% to 0.12%*.
+The industry benchmark is 0.08%*.

 *For CTV / Streaming campaigns, clicks are very rare because ads are most often shown on a big-screen TV.
 In the rare circumstance it is shown on a tablet or mobile device, you may see a few stray clicks.